finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 # 4. FINOS Onboarding

-This is performed by FINOS Infra once the three previous stages are complete, with support from the contributor and the FINOS POC.
+This is performed by FINOS Infra once the three previous stages are complete, with support from the contributor and the FINOS Infra team.

 ## Maintainers, Contributors and CLAs
 - [ ] Identify other existing contributors (assuming there's a contribution history (eg Git history)